gbemike/de-zoomcamp/README.md

-# de-zoomcamp

-Module: Dockerized PostgreSQL Database with Data Ingestion
+# Dockerized PostgreSQL Database with Data Ingestion

 This module sets up a Dockerized PostgreSQL database along with scripts for ingesting and uploading data into a postgres database.